“Giving people voice is not enough.

-- We prioritise this issue in our application process by asking organisations to explain specifically how they do this and what the young people they work with think of their charity.
+- We ask organisations interested in partnering with us to explain specifically what the young people they work with think of their charity.

-- In 2015 we conducted research with Keystone Accountability and some of our partners into how youth charities listen and respond to the young people they help.
+- In 2015 we conducted research with Keystone Accountability into how youth charities listen and respond to the young people they help.

-- In Summer 2016 we ran our first ever Feedback Fund to support practice in this area.
-Read the key lessons learned from these small grants here: Feedback Fund 2016 – key lessons
+- In Summer 2016 we piloted a small Feedback Fund to support practice in this area.
+Read about it here: Feedback Fund 2016 – key lessons

 - In Autumn 2016 we were involved in the first ever UK Feedback Summit to share practice across the charity sector.

-We ensure feedback practice is core to everything we fund.
-Read more about our approach in Jo Wells’ 2016 article for Trust and Foundation News.
+Read more about our approach in this 2016 article for Trust and Foundation News.